op7ic/Yara-Mixer/README.md

 This script does the following:

-* Downloads various YARA rule repositories, individual yara rules and projects which contain custom rules into temp folder
+* Downloads various YARA rule repositories, individual yara rules and projects which contain custom rules into temp folder.
-* Downloads YARA binary into temp folder
+* Downloads YARA binary into temp folder.
-* Unpacks various YARA rule repositories into random UUID-named subfolders
+* Unpacks various YARA rule repositories into temp, random UUID-named, subfolders.
-* Searches all the repositories for files with extension *.yar, *.rule or *.yara and concatenate them into temporary 'master' file
+* Searches all the repositories for files with extension *.yar, *.rule or *.yara and concatenate them into temporary 'master' file.
 * For each YARA rule in a temporary 'master' file:
-  * Use regex to extract the content of the rule
+  * Use regex to extract the content of the rule.
-  * Remove YARA rule duplicates
+  * Remove YARA rule duplicates.
-  * Strip non-ASCII characters
+  * Strip non-ASCII characters.
-  * Strip rule comments (i.e. ```/* Rule set */```)
+  * Strip rule comments (i.e. ```/* Rule set */```).
-  * Run a simple test to see if rule works without any additional imports or custom modules
+  * Run a simple test to see if rule works without any additional imports or custom modules.
-  * Remove rules which error out and leave only 'working' rules in new ruleset file
+  * Remove rules which error out and leave only 'working' rules in new ruleset file.
-  * Write all working rules to new ruleset file
+  * Write all working rules to new ruleset file.
-* Remove any left over files
+* Remove any left over files.
-* Print out location of final ruleset file
+* Print out location of final ruleset file.

 ## Tested On